-“Climbing out of poverty by your own efforts, that is indeed something on which to pride yourself, but poverty itself is only romanticized by fools.” -J.K Rowling Harvard University Commencement Address, 2008.
+“Climbing out of poverty by your own efforts, that is indeed something on which to pride yourself, but poverty itself is romanticised only by fools”.J.K Rowling Harvard University Commencement Address, 2008

 The history and the politics of the workhouse establishment are way too complex for me to do justice, and of course the work the National Trust and its amazing volunteers do to conduct tours and bring the place to life, plus the continued work needed to keep the workhouse, it’s grounds and buildings in repair over the years is another tale.